Neighbors Mourn Loss Of Irving Boy Allegedly Killed By His Mother Who Said 'Demons' Made Her Do It

 Police say there were signs Sanchez may have been mentally unstable.

 Hem Mehta described waking up early Sunday morning with a feeling something wasn’t right.
-Later looking outside to see police officers at his neighbor’s door.
+Later, he looked outside and saw police officers at his neighbor’s door.

 “At that point we realized something happened,” said Mehta.